Independent Mississippi governor race tracker

 • Delbert Hosemann — Lieutenant governor with statewide name ID, money, and institutional reach.
 He publicly said in 2025 that he expects to run for governor, and his April 2026 session-end messaging on teacher pay, Medicaid pressure, and PERS kept him looking like a real potential candidate rather than idle chatter.

 • Lynn Fitch — Attorney general with one of the strongest early fundraising positions in the field.
-She is still unannounced, but repeated field reporting treats her as a serious possible entrant.
+She is still unannounced, but fresh April 2026 field reporting still treats her as a serious possible entrant while her TikTok case and anti-trafficking work keep her statewide profile active.

 • Brandon Presley — Democratic nominee for governor in 2023 and former Public Service Commissioner.
 He said after that loss that he was not walking off the political stage, keeping him as the most credible Democratic possibility even without a relaunch.